Updated 1/13/2026

 Step 2: Prepare the Soil If You Want To Grow Potatoes

 Thorough soil preparation serves the immediate purpose as well as plantings in years to come.
 After improving the soil with generous amounts of drainage materials, you’ll need to add nutrient-rich amendments a few times each year after that.
+For small areas or gardens of a manageable size, I dig the soil with a sturdy garden fork instead of using a tiller.

-Incorporate a few inches of pine fines, soil conditioner, peat moss, and/or coarse sand to improve the tilth (or workability) of the soil.
 Avoid layering materials in the soil profile.
 Layers of coarse and fine materials, with differing air pore spaces from one material to another, obstruct water percolating through the soil.
 This could cause soggy layers that can rot roots.
-For that reason, I never place a layer of gravel under plantings.
+For that reason, I never place a layer of gravel under plantings or in the bottom of pots.

 Soil PH